-This term...
-Means... total disability/ For an Income Care or Income Care Plus policy: totally disabled The life insured is, because of sickness or injury: unable to perform an income producing duty and under regular medical care and not working.
-The above definition changes • the life insured's occupation group is H, X or Y in the policy schedule and the life insured's benefit period is greater than two years and the life insured has been totally disabled for two years the definition changes to mean that the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and under regular medical care and not working.
-If:

-then, for the life insured, total disability/totally disabled means the life insured is, because of sickness or injury:
+This term Means total disability/ totally disabled For an Income Care or Income Care Plus policy: The life insured is, because of sickness or injury: unable to perform an income producing duty and under regular medical care and not working.
+The above definition changes If: the life insured's occupation group is H, X or Y in the policy schedule and the life insured's benefit period is greater than two years and the life insured has been totally disabled for two years the definition changes to mean that the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and not working.
+If: the life insured's occupation group is A in the policy schedule and the life insured is an eligible commercial airline pilot or flight engineer within that occupation group and the life insured is aged 55 or more then, for the life insured, total disability/totally disabled means the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and under regular medical care and not working.
+If, for 12 months or more immediately before a claim, the life insured has been: unemployed (excluding sabbatical leave) or on parental or long service leave then, for the life insured, total disability/totally disabled means the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and under regular medical care and not working.
+Business Overheads Cover For Business Overheads Cover, total disability/totally disabled means that, because of sickness or injury , the life insured is: unable to perform at least one income producing duty and under regular medical care and pet working for more than too hours per work.